 The Story of Lydia

-The narrative pivots on Lydia's immediate and profound response.
-Acts 16:15 recounts her decisive conversion and baptism — not just her own, but that of her entire household.
+The narrative pivots on Lydia's immediate response.
+Acts 16:15 recounts her decisive conversion and Baptism — not just her own, but that of her entire household.
 Lydia's actions were groundbreaking; as the first documented European convert to Christianity, she embraced the faith with a boldness that defied societal norms.
 Her invitation to Paul and his companions — Silas, Timothy, and perhaps Luke, the author of Acts — was no mere gesture of hospitality.
 She insisted they stay at her home, saying, "If you have judged me to be faithful to the Lord, come to my house and stay."
 This offer was laden with risk, for aligning with a new religious movement could expose her to social and economic repercussions.